cloud-coder/cascon-2019-kubernetes-apimanager/03-scaling-in-kubernetes/readme.md

 ```

-4. A **replicaset** is a Kubernetes object whose purpose is to maintain a stable set of replicated Pods running at any given time.
+4. As mentioned, a **replicaset** is a Kubernetes object whose purpose is to maintain a stable set of replicated Pods running at any given time.
 Kubernetes should have created 2 replicasets for the pods running the account service, 8 for the cost service and 4 for the provider.

 To view the replicasets and the number of replicas that were created after scaling run:
 ```
 kubectl get replicasets
 ```